miagough/recipe-app/README.md

 This project allows users to:
 - Add a recipe
 - List all recipes
+- List recipes by whether or not they are stored in the Recipe Book.
+- List recipes by specfied priority.
+- List recipes by specfied rating.
+- List recipes by specified difficulty level.
 - Update a recipe
 - Delete a recipe